Switch to ADA Accessible Theme

 Request free consultation

-Charleston Personal Injury Lawyers / Blog / Negligent Security / Negligent Security? – 39-Year-Old Patrick Jones Shot and Killed at Apartment Complex in Lawrenceville, Georgia and 49-Year-Old Kevin March Injured
+Charleston Injury Lawyers / Blog / Negligent Security / Negligent Security? – 39-Year-Old Patrick Jones Shot and Killed at Apartment Complex in Lawrenceville, Georgia and 49-Year-Old Kevin March Injured

 Negligent Security? – 39-Year-Old Patrick Jones Shot and Killed at Apartment Complex in Lawrenceville, Georgia and 49-Year-Old Kevin March Injured